- When will the next book be out?

 When will the next book be out?

-BLAME, a standalone psychological thriller, will be out in the US and Canada in all formats on July 18, 2017.
+AN AMBUSH OF WIDOWS, a standalone Lakehaven psychological thriller, will be out in the US and Canada in all formats on July 6, 2021.

 When will some of your older books be available as ebooks or back in print?

-In the US, Grand Central Publishing has recently re-released Panic, Fear, Collision, Trust Me, and the three Whit Mosley novels: A Kiss Gone Bad, Black Jack Point, and Cut and Run, in new paperback and e-book editions.
+In the US, Grand Central Publishing re-released Panic, Fear, Collision, Trust Me, and the three Whit Mosley novels: A Kiss Gone Bad, Black Jack Point, and Cut and Run, in new paperback and e-book editions.

 The Jordan Poteet novels are currently available in both print and e-book editions.